betterskeptics/GroundTruthChallenge/rules.md

 If the referees' view of the original submission is altered by the new evidence, each referee will indicate the reply/replies that helped change their minds.
 Each referee controls 1/3 of the total award for each reversal, so if all 3 referees point to the same reply, it will receive the full award.
 If they are split, or if a referee indicates multiple responses as helping change their mind, the award will be split accordingly.

 ## Qualifying the successful challenges
-One interesting exercise with challenges that pass both rounds will be for referees to qualify the nature of the challenge they pose.
+Once the project ends, referees will qualify the nature of all the challenges that passed both rounds.

-Can it essentially be satisfied with a clarification?
+Does it refute or invalidate a central claim of the podcast?
 Is it a nitpick?
-Or does it refute a central point of the target quote?
+Does it mainly provide a useful clarification, rather than a falsification?
+And so forth.

 One tool we may use here is Paul Graham's [disagreement hierarchy](http://www.paulgraham.com/disagree.html).